Customize Consent Preferences

 Skip to content

-Overcoming HMRC Enquiries for R&D Tax Credit Claims
+Overcoming HMRC Enquiries: A Guide to Successful R&D Tax Credit Claims

 27 August 2024

 Did you know that HMRC are cracking down on fraud and error by launching enquiries into some R&D tax credit claims?
-Understand the common causes of an HMRC enquiry, the ratings systems involved, the process behind it, and what happens if you receive a request to repay your R&D tax credits
+Understand the common causes of an HMRC enquiry, the process and ratings systems involved, what to do if you receive a request to repay your R&D tax credits, and how our enquiry support services can help you to maintain your R&D tax relief.

 While this may seem like a scary situation, the fact of the matter is that most R&D tax credit enquiries are resolved by providing extra documentation and answering a few questions to support the claim.
 But what happens if an enquiry is launched due to more than just a few simple mistakes, and you’re asked to pay back the tax credit relief?